 For one, nature, and the natural order, including human intention.
 The frozen ground swells and breaks the wall down, stone by stone.
 And then there are people, following their own natural inclinations.
 The hunter wishes to “please the yelping dogs” by having the rabbit out of hiding.
 One way or another the wall is found in spring with “gaps even two can pass abreast”.

-“Spring is the mischief” in Frost and so after his companion’s initial utterance of the phrase Frost toys with further arguments he can make.
+“Spring is the mischief” in Frost.
+That is, the thawing instincts of his intellect might aim to undermine his neighbor’s frozen certitudes as spring undermines the stability of the wall.
+And so after his companion’s initial utterance of the phrase Frost toys with further arguments he can make.
 He seems to realize the effort to debate the point is futile (“I’d rather He said it for himself”) and he shifts his attention away from savoring his own opinion toward an understanding of who his companion actually is.

 He realizes that just as conversation is a mysterious process so the nature and identity of our interlocutors can be something of a mystery, too.
 His companion becomes an “old-stone savage armed” who “moves in darkness.”
 His companion simply will not “go behind his father’s saying”.